Art Museum Education

 - hold a master's or doctorate in art education, art history, studio, or related field.

-For more information about Art Museum Education at the University of North Texas, contact Assistant Professor of Art Education, Dr. Laura Evans or the Department of Art Education and Art History at firstname.lastname@example.org.
+For more information about Art Museum Education at the University of North Texas, contact Associate Professor of Art Education, Dr. Laura Evans or the Department of Art Education and Art History at firstname.lastname@example.org

 For information regarding gainful employment data, visit the Toulouse Graduate School.